manticoresoftware/openapi/out/manticore-csharp/docs/IndexApi.md

 ## Update

-> SuccessResponse Update (UpdateDocumentRequest updateDocumentRequest)
+> UpdateResponse Update (UpdateDocumentRequest updateDocumentRequest)

 Update a document in an index